Rhode Island: Economy

 The headquarters of Citizens Financial Group, the 14th largest bank in the United States, is in Providence.
 The Fortune 500 companies CVS Caremark and Textron are based in Woonsocket and Providence, respectively.
 FM Global, GTECH Corporation, Hasbro, American Power Conversion, Nortek, and Amica Mutual Insurance are all Fortune 1000 companies based in Rhode Island.

 According to the Bureau of Economic Analysis, Rhode Island's gross state product in 2024 was $82.5 billion, ranking 44th in the nation.

 Rhode Island's 2000 total gross state production was $46.18 billion (adjusted to inflation), placing it 45th in the nation.
 Its 2000 per capita personal income was $41,484 (adjusted to inflation), 16th in the nation.
 Rhode Island has the lowest level of energy consumption per capita of any state.
 Additionally, Rhode Island was rated as the 5th most energy efficient state in the country.
-In December 2012, the state's unemployment rate was 10.2%.

-This has gradually reduced to 3.5% in November 2019, however, the coronavirus pandemic brought the unemployment rate to a high of 18.1% in April 2020.
-This has since reduced to 10.5% in September 2020 and is projected to further decrease to 7% in October 2020.
+As of August 2025, the state's unemployment rate was 4.6%.
+The historically highest unemployment rate was recorded April 2020 at 17.9%, and its lowest was 2.6% in June 2023.

 Health services are (as of 2007) Rhode Island's largest industry.
 Second is tourism, supporting 39,000 jobs, with tourism-related sales at $4.56 billion (adjusted to inflation) in the year 2000.
 The third-largest industry is manufacturing.
 Its industrial outputs are submarine construction, shipbuilding, costume jewelry, fabricated metal products, electrical equipment, machinery, and boatbuilding.
 Rhode Island's agricultural outputs are nursery stock, vegetables, dairy products, and eggs.
 The largest single product is milk, which in 2017 totaled $4,563,000 in sales.
+In 2025, 98.9% of businesses in Rhode Island were small businesses and employed 51.1% of the state's workforce.

 Rhode Island's taxes were appreciably higher than those of neighboring states, because Rhode Island's income tax was based on 25% of the payer's federal income tax payment.

 Former governor Donald Carcieri claimed the higher tax rate had an inhibitory effect on business growth in the state and called for reductions to increase the competitiveness of the state's business environment.
 In 2010, the Rhode Island General Assembly passed a new state income tax structure that Governor Carcieri signed into law on June 9, 2010.
 The income tax overhaul has made Rhode Island competitive with other New England states by lowering its maximum tax rate to 5.99% and reducing the number of tax brackets to three.
 The state's first income tax was enacted in 1971.